 - notification that your unpaid taxes may be sent for recovery by enforcement and published on the protest list and in the tax debt register

-- details on late-filing penalty on self-assessed tax returns
+- details on late-filing charges on self-assessed tax returns

-If you have made a payment or filed a return on the last day of the month, it may not be included in the summary.
-For example, if you have filed a self-assessed tax return on paper, its processing may take some time.
+If you have made a payment or submitted a tax return on one of the last days of the month, the paid-in amount or the submitted return may not be included.
+For example, you may have submitted a paper tax return for self-assessed taxes, and its processing may take some time.